opea-project/GenAIComps/comps/texttosql/langchain/README.md

 ### 1.2 Start PostgresDB Service

-We will use [Chinook](https://github.com/lerocha/chinook-database) sample database as a default to test the text to SQL microservice.
+We will use [Chinook](https://github.com/lerocha/chinook-database) sample database as a default to test the Text-to-SQL microservice.
 Chinook database is a sample database ideal for demos and testing ORM tools targeting single and multiple database servers.

 ```bash
 export POSTGRES_USER=postgres